bw4sz/2013-10-09-canberra/01-R-basics/WorkSheet3.md

 Bonus: Using the str() command, investigate the following brand new data type.

-* Given a linear model
+*Given a linear model - Extract the residuals for the fitted values

 ```
 mod <- lm(mpg ~ wt, data = mtcars)
 ```

-Extract the residual degrees of freedom.

 ----